 We all know what it's like to get a piece of lettuce stuck in your teeth from eating a big salad.
 Or how about that uncomfortable feeling when you're at the movies and notice a pesky popcorn kernel that won't budge?
 No fun!
 And when braces come into the mix, you've got an even bigger chance of getting some food stuck in your teeth.

-Each type of orthodontic hardware, including wires, bands, brackets, expanders, springs, elastics and screws, poses its own unique challenges for the patient when it comes to cleaning.
-All this hardware provides additional surfaces for food debris, plaque biofilm and acids to adhere and collect in these areas of the mouth that are very difficult to clean, as explained on Dental Associates.
+Each type of orthodontic hardware, including wires, bands, brackets, expanders, springs, elastics, and screws, poses its own unique cleaning challenge.
+All this hardware provides surfaces for food debris, acids, bacteria, and plaque (also known as biofilm), to adhere to.
+This can lead to two issues for your teeth.

-Although topical fluoride is very important to use regardless of whether you have braces, fluoride becomes even more important during and immediately following orthodontic care.
-Since braces make teeth tougher to clean, the risk for tooth decay increases with braces.
-A fluoride rinse can decrease this risk, as explained by the American Dental Association.
+Topical fluoride is essential to your oral health, regardless of whether you have braces or not.
+But it becomes even more important during and immediately following orthodontic care.
+Since braces make teeth tougher to clean, the risk for tooth decay increases.
+A fluoride mouthrinse can decrease this risk, as explained by the American Dental Association.

 Germ-killing mouthrinses and antibacterial toothpaste decrease the concentration of living bacteria in your mouth.
 These products contain powerful germ killers to stop the cycle of plaque-related gum inflammation.
 A prescription fluoride toothpaste or mouthrinse can also go a long way toward protecting your teeth.
 It can strengthen areas of exposed root surfaces that often occur among people with braces.
 You should consult your dental professional about whether this type of prescription is right for you.